 He looked good.
 But, experts — including Gear Patrol Senior Editor John Zientek — wondered whether the pair he was pictured in was a personal (a sample stitched to his exact size) or the same pants folks could buy a few hours later.
 "I wonder if that's the sample or if production pieces are actually going to fit like that?" he asked me.
-Commerce Writer Will Porter was skeptical: "Big fitting trousers aren't new, but they tried to make big fitting trousers that fit the J.Crew mold, and I don't think it works," he replied.
+Commerce Editor Will Porter was skeptical: "Big fitting trousers aren't new, but they tried to make big fitting trousers that fit the J.Crew mold, and I'm not sure it works," he replied.

 Elsewhere, self-proclaimed sartorialists suggested that although the Giant-Fit Chinos may look good on Babenzien, the average J.Crew customer won't look so suave.
 Derek Guy, an editor at Put This On, posted a side-by-side stitch of Babenzien and '90s-era Jeff Bezos, implying Babenzien was "what you think you look like in J.Crew giant chinos" and and Bezos is "what you actually look like."
 Another one of Guy's tweets... compared the chinos to North Korean Supreme Leader Kim Jung-on's signature trousers.